Installing on Linux — Overview

 Quick Installation for Development and Testing

 KubeSphere has decoupled some components since v2.1.0.
 KubeKey only installs necessary components by default as this way features fast installation and minimal resource consumption.
 If you want to enable enhanced pluggable functionalities, see Enable Pluggable Components for details.

-The quick installation of KubeSphere is only for development or testing since it uses local volume for storage by default.
-If you want a production installation, see HA Cluster Configuration.
+The quick installation of KubeSphere is only for development or testing since it uses Local Volume based on openEBS to provide storage services by default.
+If you want a production installation, see High Availability Configurations.

 Cluster Operation and Maintenance

-For more information, see Uninstalling.
+For more information, see Uninstall KubeSphere and Kubernetes.

 Receive the latest news, articles and updates from KubeSphere

 Thanks for the feedback.
 If you have a specific question about how to use KubeSphere, ask it on Slack.
 Open an issue in the GitHub repo if you want to report a problem or suggest an improvement.